jabarragann/ComplianceProject/docs/wiki/calibration_procedure.md

 # Calibration procedure

 The calibration procedure goal's is finding corrected joints values that more accurately describe the robot's end-effector position.
 These corrected joint values can later be used to train deep learning networks for intraoperative kinematic error reduction.
 The calibration is divided into 2 steps: the registration of the tracker and robot's coordinate frames and the calculation of the corrected joint values.
 The first step is achieved by commanding the robot to different locations and by recording the wrist pitch frame's origin in both robot and tracker coordinates.
-This procedure generates two point clouds that can be used to rigidly register the tracker and the robot.
+This procedure generates two point clouds that can be used to calculate the spatial transformation between rigidly register the tracker and the robot.
 After registration, the corrected joint values are calculated using geometric algorithms based on the robot's Denavit-Hartenberg (DH) kinematic parameters.

 ## Notation